gstorme/autoxtrabackup/README.md

-autoxtrabackup (autoinnobackupex)
+autoxtrabackup
 ==============

-Automatic MySQL backups using Percona innobackupex (xtrabackup).
+Automatic MySQL scheduled backups using Percona innobackupex (xtrabackup).
-This script uses the innobackupex wrapper for xtrabackup from Percona.
+This script uses the innobackupex wrapper for xtrabackup from Percona, included in percona-tools.

-Create full & incremental backups automatically, with configurable retention and compression.
+Create full & incremental backups automatically, with configurable retention and compression, and optional e-mail output.

 Requirements
 ------------